kubeshop/testkube-docs/docs/articles/open-source-or-pro.md

 - **Logs/Artifacts** : Retrieve Workflow executions, logs, artifacts
 - **Webhooks** : Manage Webhooks that the Agent executes
 - **Event Triggers** : Manage Event Triggers that the Agent reacts to
-- **Tests, TestSuites, Sources** : Deprecated - but still available during a transition period.
+- **Tests, TestSuites, Sources, Executors** : Deprecated - but still available during a transition period.

+See a complete feature-comparison table between OSS and Commercial below

 ### Workflow Limitations